Terms & Conditions

 All quotations are valid for a period of 30 days from the date specified on the quotation (errors and omissions excepted).
 The Company will be deemed to have accepted the Customer’s order when a written acknowledgement has been issued.
 An order for standard products may be cancelled up to eight (8) days from the date of order without cost.

 Cancellations advised later than eight (8) days may incur a cancellation charge at the Company’s discretion.
 An order for products designed or modified by the Company to the Customer’s specifications may be cancelled only by paying 70% of the product price.
 Delivery time may be delayed once (by not more than one month), however, no later than one (1) week before the confirmed time of delivery.
+All quotations are always given in good faith and without digging test holes into your ground.
+Once your project commences, should site conditions require additional works we will be in touch to discuss findings.

 The price shall be the amount quoted on the Company’s Order Acknowledgement.
 All prices, unless otherwise stated, are for delivery ‘ex-works’ and are subject to the addition of VAT or any other tax or duty which is or may be levied or charged in the U.K or in the country of destination.
 Any such taxes, duties or charges shall be paid by the Customer.